On today’s date in 1995, a Starship FX6-1995-A monument overlooking Alberta’s Highway 23 was unveiled in the small town of Vulcan.

 The Star Trek-themed monument is part of a fully functioning tourist station known as the Vulcan Tourism and Trek Station, which provides tourist information; displays Star Trek memorabilia; offers unique photo opportunities; and allows visitors to participate in a virtual reality game called The Vulcan Space Adventure.
 Nearby, a replica of the Starship Enterprise from Star Trek V—built by the Vulcan Association of Science and Trek—is mounted on a pedestal alongside writing from iconic Trek languages, including Klingon.

 In addition to maintaining space-themed murals and signs, the town hosts an annual community-wide Star Trek convention known as Spock Days, which attracts hundreds of Trekkies from all over the world.

 ‘SPOCKING’ CANADA’S $5 BILLS

 Following the actor’s death on Feb.
-27, the Canadian Design Resource encouraged Canadians to “Spock” their $5 bills for Leonard Nimoy.
+27, the Canadian Design Resource encouraged Canadians to “Spock” their $5 bills in honour of Nimoy.

 NEITHER RECOMMENDED NOR ILLEGAL